F13/robit/README.md

     - `export OPENAI_API_KEY=foobar`
 3. Run `robit.py`.
     - `python robit.py` (or some other way.
 I don't know your life.
 Calm down.)
-      - You may want to pass in a different TTS endpoint for Mimic 3 when AIHelper is instantiated:
+      - You may want to pass in a different TTS endpoint for Mimic 3 when AIHelper is instantiated (in `robit.py`):
         - `ai = AIHelper.AIHelper(tts_endpoint="foo")`